psse-cpu/se3121-preparation-slides/operator-overloading.md

 ### Why matrices?
 (3/7)

-* Good matrix libs support parallel computations
-  - using matrices over for-loops: __vectorization__
+* Matrix libs like Numpy do matrix computations in parallel, not in sequence (e.g. for-loops)

 ![vectorized 2](images/vectorization-2.png)